fpdf-easytable/fpdf-easytable/README.md

 # FPDF EasyTable

-It is a PHP class that provides an easy way to make tables for PDF documents that are generate with the [FPDF library](http://www.fpdf.org).
+It is a PHP class that provides an easy way to make tables for PDF documents that are generated with the [FPDF library](http://www.fpdf.org).

 Making tables for PDF documents with this class is as easy and flexible as